react-fullstack/slush-react-fullstack/MILESTONES.md

 include as an option with the generator.

 - Port from Slush to Yeoman.
+- This shouldn't be too hard - Use these templates but learn grunt

+- Custom Folder Names Upon Sub Generation

 - BLOG!
 Tutorial or even a 'how good is this'.
 - Use it in your next project
+- BugFix Auth - Server Operational, hook up client
 - Show to React Facebook / Publicise.